Mario Is Missing!: Reception

-Chris Cavanaugh of AllGame reviewed the SNES version and considered it to be "somewhat enjoyable" for children but believed that adult players would not be interested.
+Chris Cavanaugh of AllGame reviewed the Super NES version and considered it to be "somewhat enjoyable" for children, but believed that adult players would not be interested.
 Cavanaugh noted the colorful graphics yet criticizing the repetitive gameplay and the "virtually identical" appearances of each city.
-AllGame's Skyler Miller reviewed the NES version and noted that the graphics were washed-out and lacking in detail, but stated that the overall game was "as good as can be expected" for an NES Mario game that was not created by Nintendo.
+AllGame's Skyler Miller reviewed the NES version and noted the graphics were washed-out and lacking in detail, but wrote that the overall game was "as good as can be expected" for an NES Mario game which was not created by Nintendo.
 Miller mentioned that the game should appeal to younger players because of its "relatively seamless" combination of instruction and action.
 Lisa Karen Savignano of AllGame reviewed the Macintosh version and considered it to be an enjoyable game with adequate graphics, but also stated that it was a simple game intended for young players.
-Savignano called the music "quite nice" but noted the basic sound effects and the lack of voiceovers.
+Savignano called the music "quite nice", but noted the basic sound effects and the lack of voiceovers.

 Critical consensus of the game has changed over time.
-Luke Plunkett of Kotaku wrote in 2012 that unlike the NES and SNES versions the PC version "was the star, featuring not only more content but better visuals as well".
+Luke Plunkett of Kotaku wrote in 2012 that unlike the NES and Super NES versions, the PC version "was the star, featuring not only more content but better visuals as well".
 He considered the game "awful" and not very educational.
-Kevin Wong of Kotaku noted in 2015 that the game was poorly received in many online reviews, although Wong himself praised the character animations and music and wrote, "I think the backlash against Mario Is Missing comes down to measured expectations; what is suitable or primally engaging at a young age could be dull and tedious at another."
+Kevin Wong of Kotaku noted in 2015 that the game was poorly received in many online reviews, although Wong himself praised the character animations and music.
+He opined that the backlash against Mario Is Missing! comes down to measured expectations; what is suitable or primally engaging at a young age could be dull and tedious at another.